Raid on Mittenheide: The attack

 Karolkiewicz and his men, supported by a patrol of the National Armed Forces under Antoni Zdunczyk “Olowek” (seven soldiers) crossed the border on August 14, 1943, at 22:00 hours.
 The date of the attack - August 15, was chosen deliberately, as this is the official day of the Polish Army, to commemorate the Miracle at the Vistula.

 After reaching Mittenheide, the Poles split into five groups and cut off telephone lines.
 The attack began before midnight on the solitary Forester's house of Herbert Opitz.
-Opitz, the Forester of Mittenheide, his wife, 6-year-old daughter and 2-year-old son were killed.
-The Partisans captured several weapons inside the Forester's Office, a car and a motorcycle.
-Then they entered the village to attack the Police station, facing tough resistance from the Germans.
+Opitz, Mittenheide's Forester, his wife, 6-year-old daughter and 2-year-old son were killed.
+The partisans captured several weapons inside the Forester's Office, a car and a motorcycle.
+Then they entered the village to attack the police station, facing tough resistance from the Germans.
 Within around two hours, some 40 German households were destroyed, 69 civilians and 3 policemen, as well as Upitz, were killed.

 In contradiction to these numbers, an eyewitness, Irma Bartlick, reports that apart from the Opitz family, 7 additional persons were immediately killed and 4 wounded, of which 2 died later on.
 In total 13 people lost their lives.
-Some of the victims were killed by the OST-Arbeiters, who used the raid to take their revenge.
-The Poles deliberately spared the house of Hildegard Cramer von Laue, a widow, whose husband, an officer of the Wehrmacht, died on the Eastern Front.
+Some of the victims were killed by the Ostarbeiter, who used the raid to take their revenge.
+The Poles deliberately spared the house of Hildegard Cramer von Laue, a widow, whose husband, a Wehrmacht officer, died on the Eastern Front.
 She was known for her humane attitude towards the Poles and Karolkiewicz himself talked to her that night, explaining the reasons for the attack.

-The raid ended at 2 a.m., after Karolkiewicz fired a green flare.
-The Poles escaped to the nearby Pisz Wilderness, together with their booty - a submachine gun, 30 carbines, 14 pistols, a large quantity of ammunition as well as uniforms and boots.
+The raid ended at 2 AM, after Karolkiewicz fired a green flare.
+The Poles escaped to the nearby Pisz forest, together with their booty - a submachine gun, 30 carbines, 14 pistols, a large quantity of ammunition as well as uniforms and boots.
 Parts of the equipment was later handed to the local units of the Home Army and the National Armed Forces.
-Also, together with Karolkiewicz's men, five OST-Arbeiters fled - four Poles and one Lithuanian.
+Also, together with Karolkiewicz's men, five Ostarbeiters fled - four Poles and one Lithuanian.
 Polish losses were minimal.

 The aftermath

 This raid was a shock to the local community.
 Its echoes reached Berlin and Heinrich Himmler himself was vividly interested in the investigation, which was carried out by the police authorities from Allenstein.
-However, nobody was caught and the unit, after hiding for three days in the forest, left East Prussia, heading towards Nowogrodek.
+However, nobody was caught and the unit, after hiding for three days in the forest, left East Prussia, heading towards Novogrudok..

-On May 3, 2006 Stanislaw Karolkiewicz was promoted to Brigade General, by President Lech Kaczyński.
+On May 3, 2006 Stanislaw Karolkiewicz was posthumously promoted to Brigade General, by President Lech Kaczyński.